FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: New South Wales

 The Wollemi Pine took its name from the Wollemi National Park where it was discovered in 1994.
-Less than 100 mature Wollemi trees existed in this rugged isolated area of the park when the trees were first sighted.
+Fewer than 100 mature Wollemi trees existed in this rugged isolated area of the park when the trees were first sighted.

-At the time of his incredible discovery, David Noble was a field officer for the National Parks and Wildlife Service of NSW.
-He was privileged to have uncovered a rare and ancient tree with odd bubble like bark.
+In fact, he was privileged to have uncovered a rare and ancient tree with odd bubble like bark.
 The trees had a double layer of leaves along the branches and cones formed on the tip of most branches.

 Answer: All of these